ff6347/gestalten-in-code/projects/sol-lewitt/index.md

 ![](./assets/images/dma-1.png)

 The artwork without the use of color is represented as an ordered grid calculated in every detail.
-Dividing the contour into its parts, it can be noted how each circle, or other basic illustrated geometric shapes, are positioned on the corner and intersect for creating an additional grid.
+Dividing the contour into its parts, it can be noted how each circle, is positioned on the corner and the lines, instaed, are measured inside the canvas and intersect for creating an additional grid with the circle.

 ![](./assets/images/dma-2.png)